scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     ping x.x.x.x

+*Note the IP address of node 2.
+The address will be needed later in this lab.*

 SSH into the node2 instance.
 This may take a minute or two while they are spawning.
 This will use the key that was created with *nova keypair* earlier.

 SSH into the node